nonrice/nonrice.github.io/about.md

 I also like to create 3D animations.
 I upload them [here.](https://www.instagram.com/xarchhh)

 Sports I do include running and tennis. **My fastest run was a time of 21:30 for 5 kilometers**.
-I don't have any achievements in tennis though, because I am still beginner.
+I don't have any achievements in tennis though, because I am still a rather beginner player.

 Lastly, I am as well on my school's Debate team, and I play the clarinet for my school's top band.